karl-zylinski/karl-zylinski.github.io/new/content/posts/hot-reload-gameplay-code.md

 When the old game DLL is unloaded and you've stored pointers to procedures within that DLL, then you are in trouble.
 Here are a couple of solutions:

 1. Don't unload old game DLL in your main program.
 This will make those procedures still stay around.
 But if you make changes to the procedures being pointed to, then it will still use the old code, which is not ideal.
+This doesn't really solve the problem of hot reload not working for procedure pointers, but it makes sure your program doesn't crash.
 2. In the `game_hot_reloaded` procedure, try to find all the places where you have procedure pointers and patch them up again.
 This is harder than it sounds since you might have dynamic arrays of structs that contain procedure pointers where it is unclear where they came from.
 3. Only use procedure pointers when you set up well-defined objects such as structs that define APIs.
 In this case you re-setup those APIs in `game_hot_reloaded`.
 4. Simplify your code by trying to use enums instead of procedure pointers.
 This will make your code easier to follow and also fix this issue.
 You can then switch on those enums and call the correct, up-to-date procedure.
 This ties back to earlier points about hot reload being better for 'pure games' compared to general purpose game engines.
 You can simplify your game a lot by just using enums to guide your gameplay branching, many of the places where you thought you needed procedure pointers will work just as well with enums, and the code will be easier to read too!
 General purpose game engines are more prone to store highly dynamic state where an enum may not suffice since you don't know what the intent of the end-user is, which makes it harder to solve this issue for those types of programs.